EliSEstes/Air-Quality-Forum/README.txt

-Before you can do anything with the prohect site, you need to download the Django framework and the Python language.
+Before you can do anything with the project site, you need to download the Django framework and the Python language.

 You can do both of these by going to: https://docs.djangoproject.com/en/3.1/topics/install/